Large filling vs crownWhen reinforcement becomes structurally necessary.

 - Any sign the bite is concentrating on that tooth

-The threshold is not cosmetic — it’s mechanical.
+The threshold is not cosmetic.
+It’s mechanical.

 Stay inside the same decision space.
 Compare one nearby scenario and one adjacent hub.